MiliasV/CTnetwork/README.md

 # ctwalk
-CTwalk is a script-based Python package that enables  you to download street network and POI data from OSM, and calculate  how accessible these are from different origin locations.
+CTwalk is a function-based Python package that enables  you to download street network and POI data from OSM, and calculate  how accessible these are from different origin locations.

 # Status
 Currently developing.